ItzyBitzySpider/VulnGuard/README.md

 # VulnGuard
-VSCode extension to lint code for security vulnerabilities.
+VSCode Extension to lint code for security vulnerabilities.

 INSERT_VIDEO_HERE

 [Watch on Youtube]()

 ## Installation
-Install it on in the VSCode Marketplace [here](https://marketplace.visualstudio.com/items?itemName=itzybitzyspider.vulnguard)
+Install it on in the VSCode Marketplace [here](https://marketplace.visualstudio.com/items?itemName=itzybitzyspider.vulnguard).

 ## Features
 ### Vulnerability Scanning